JeffFessler/MIRTjim.jl/README.md

 ### Helper functions

-This repo also exports two small helper functions.
+This repo also exports some small helper functions.

 * `prompt()` first calls `Plots.gui()`
 to display the current plot,